 Rewards will be especially plenty for Muslims who spend most their time in the mosque during the holy month.
 But since the closing of mosques during the COVID-19 outbreak, doing your ibadah at home with family during Ramadan also has its virtues.
 Muslims who fast during the month of Ramadan and follow it with the six optional days of fasting in the month after that (Syawal), will also be heavily rewarded.
-The Prophet Muhammad (PBUH) mentioned, “Whoever fasts during the month of Ramadan and then follows it with six days of Shawwal (Syawal) will be rewarded as if he had fasted the entire year” (Narrated by Abu Aiyub Al-Ansari, Bulugh al-Maram)
+The Prophet Muhammad (PBUH) mentioned, “Whoever fasts during the month of Ramadan and then follows it with six days of Shawwal (Syawal) will be rewarded as if he had fasted the entire year” (Narrated by Abu Aiyub Al-Ansari, Bulugh al-Maram).

 The five pillars of Islam include the Shahadah, daily prayers, fasting, charity and pilgrimage.
 It is beneficial for Muslims to perform such duties especially during the month of Ramadan including heading to Mecca for their Umrah (minor pilgrimage).
 The rewards will be stacked up and these will in return, draw up the path to Paradise in the afterlife, InsyaAllah.

 3. Forgiveness of Sins

 The month of Ramadan is also a month of forgiving.
 Allah SWT is the most forgiving to all his believers.
 Most Muslims would make use of this holy month to pray for forgiveness for the sins, intentional or unintentional, they’ve committed in the past year.
 The Prophet Muhammad (PHUB) mentioned, “Whoever observes fasts during the month of Ramadan out of sincere faith, and hoping to attain Allah’s rewards, then all his past sins will be forgiven.”
 (Hadith narrated by Abu Huraira, Sahih al-Bukhari)

 Few Muslims can and will use this holy month as an opportunity to rebuild or renew ties with friends or loved ones.
 With the current situation, you can keep in touch with your loved ones through social media or video communicating tools.
 Others may wish to turn over a new leaf and get rid of their bad habits, some of which may be toxic to their religious faith.
 This may include addictions or bad habits such as smoking.

 P.S.
 Here are8 ways to keep your Ramadan habits going even after the blessed month ends.

 4. Door of Rayyan

 The Door of Rayyan (or Ar-Rayyan) is one of the doors in Heaven that is specifically “reserved” for Muslims who fast during the month of Ramadan.
 Those who are committed sincerely in fasting during the holy month will enter through this door on the Day of Judgement.
 The Prophet Muhammad (PBUH) mentioned, “For those who fast, there is a gate in Paradise called Ar-Rayyan, through which no one but they will enter.
 When the last of them has entered it, it will be closed.
 Whoever enters through it will drink, and whoever drinks will never thirst again”.
 (Narrated by Sahi Bin Sad, Sunan an-Nasa’i)

 How many of you have always felt lazy or too tired to wake up before sunrise for your pre-dawn meal (Sahur)?
 I’m sure there are a few who have done it at least once before, with your parents pulling you out of bed every time.
 Did you know every pre-dawn meal during the month of Ramadan has a blessing in disguise?
 Have Sahur for verily there is a blessing in it (Hadith narrated by Abu Dawud, Kitab Al-Siyam)

 From a religious standpoint, it is beneficial for Muslims to witness the start of their fast at sunrise, at the same time, performing their Subuh prayers.

 From a medical standpoint, Sahur provides Muslims with the energy to last a day, to prevent dehydration and weakness in the body.
 A Muslim should always be energetic and active during his fast and not laze around the whole day.
 If you are thinking of what to do while fasting, we hope this list would give you some inspiration.

 P.S.
 Check out these5 blessings of waking up sahur!

 6. Breaking of Fast (Iftar)

 Dates are mentioned in Hadiths and the Quran numerous times, showing its significance in the religion.
 It is advisable for all Muslims to break their fast with dates and milk or water, just like the Prophet Muhammad (PBUH) when he broke his fasts.
 This is also to prevent indigestion as you have been abstaining from food and drink for almost the entire day.
 The Prophet Muhammad (PBUH) mentioned, “When one of you breaks his fast, then let him do so with dried dates.
 And whoever does not find dates, then water, for it is purifying.”
 (Narrated by Salman bin Amir Ad-Dabbi, Jami’ at-Tirmidhi)

 The revelation of the Quran was made during the month of Ramadan, so it is only fitting that Muslims celebrate this by reciting verses from the Holy Book.
 Fasting during the month of Ramadan would not be complete without spending some time with the Quran.

 It was in the month of Ramadan that the Quran was revealed as guidance for mankind, clear messages giving guidance and distinguishing between right and wrong.
 (Surah Al-Baqarah 2:185)

-The rewards reaped from reciting the Quran on any ordinary day is already beneficial but if it is recited during the month of Ramadan, the rewards are 1000 times better!
+The rewards reaped from reciting the Quran on any ordinary day are already beneficial but if it is recited during the month of Ramadan, the rewards are 1000 times better!
 It is also mentioned in the Quran of the beauty and power of the holy Book, with the ability to aid a Muslim in his life, especially so during the month of Ramadan.
 And we send down of the Qur'an that which is healing and mercy for the believers, but it does not increase the wrongdoers except in loss.
 (Surah Al-Isra 17:82)

 8. Laylatul Qadr (The Night of Power)

 The Night of Power or Decree (Laylatul Qadr) falls on one of the last ten nights of every month of Ramadan.
 The exact time and date have been a mystery to all Muslims but rewards for your good deeds and prayers on this specific night will multiply enormously as said in the Quran, The Night of Decree is better than a thousand months.
 (Surah Al-Qadr 97:3)

 Credit: Preston Rhea on flickr

 Muslims are advised to spend their final ten nights in the month of Ramadan (sometimes overnight) performing various acts of worship including additional sunnah prayers, spending your nights at the mosque and reading the Quran.

 You are probably wondering what makes this night so powerful and so blessed.
 Do check this list of beautiful things you probably never knew of the Night of Power.

 As Muslims, let us ready ourselves for yet another amazingly blessed month of Ramadan.
-For our non-Muslim readers, feel free to spend time with your fasting Muslim friends including breaking fast with them or who knows?
+For our non-Muslim readers, feel free to spend time with your fasting Muslim friends including breaking fast with them, or who knows?
 Maybe try fasting yourself?
 There are many reasons why Muslims fast and if you’re interested to find out these reasons, check out this list we came up with.
 Ramadan Mubarak!